matherique/flaviabolo.com.br/README.md

 # 🎂 My mom website using nextjs + google spreadsheet
-this is my mom website, using nextjs and google spreadsheet API to get a list of all type of cakes that she makes
+This is the code form my mom website, using nextjs and google spreadsheet API to get a list of all type of cakes that she makes

 ## 💪 Motivation
-my mom need a easy way to send to their customers a price list, and I'm not good with Photoshop like software's 😢 So I make a "simple" site to her and now she only share a link.
+My mom need a easy way to send to their customers a price list, and I'm not good with Photoshop like software's 😢 So I make a "simple" site to her and now she only share a link.
 She don't have patience to learn how to use a admin panel and edit the list and prices, so I use Google SpreadSheet API to get all information from a spreadsheet, now she can edit in the spreadsheet and see the changes in 1 hour.

 ## 🧰 Tech